Helping you grow closer to God

 The third way we steal is by defrauding.
 Defrauding is withholding from another person what rightly belongs to them.
 Proverbs 3:27 and 28 - “Do not withhold good from those to whom it is due when it’s in your power to do it.
 Don’t say to your neighbor go and come back and tomorrow I’ll give it to you when you have it with you today.”
 When it’s in your power to do what you ought to do, what you’re responsible to do, it says, give it.

-When we borrow and don’t pay back, it’s stealing.
-How many here and this gets real hairy so I’ll be real, real gentle.
-How many here have had a relative or a good friend borrow some money from you?
-Ooh, laughter.
-It’s only a couple hundred bucks, right?
+You know, it’s only a couple hundred bucks, right?
 Or maybe it was to put a little money down on a house.
 Three or four, five thousand dollars or maybe it was more.
 How many people have a relative or a friend that you’ve, quote, lent some money to and they now have amnesia.

 The final means of defrauding and possibly the most serious is when we steal from God.
 And you’re thinking, wait, wait, wait, wait, hold on.
 How can you steal from God, He’s got everything.